-If you need to carry more than one bike, then you’ll definitely need a bike rack anyway.
+If you need to carry more than one bike, then you’ll definitely need one anyway.

 Further Reading :

-Otherwise, here are the best bike racks, according to their usage types.
+Otherwise, here are 8 of the best bike racks.

-The Yakima High Road is my top pick among all the bike racks.
+The Yakima High Road is my top pick.

-While Yakima might not be as popular as Thule when it comes to bike racks, the Highroad is certainly among the best in its class.
+While Yakima might not be as popular as Thule, the Highroad is certainly among the best in its class.